 Iaido is a companion martial art to Kendo.
 We believe students who are serious about studying swordsmanship should study both Iaido and Kendo.
 Since a student can always “win” in Iaido against invisible opponents, students who wish to study Iaido at The Houston Kenshikan must first have some Kendo experience.

 Once a student is in uniform in Kendo, the student may begin to study Seitei Iaido.
-After achieving some proficiency in all Seitei Kata, about a 2 year process, students may learn Mugai Ryu.
+After learning the basics of Seitei Kata, students may begin Muso Shinden Ryu.

 EQUIPMENT IN IAIDO

-Other than a uniform, an Obi, the sash to hold the sword, and sword is needed to practice Iaido.
-Only certain types of Obi and swords are allowed.
-Basic Obi start from $20+.
+Other than a uniform, an Obi (the belt to hold the sword), knee pads, a and sword is needed to practice Iaido.
+Basic Obi start from $20.

 Students may start with a Bokuto, wooden sword, and a Saya, scabbard.
 This is perhaps the cheapest and safest way to start Iai, but is only recommended for beginners with less than a year of experience.
 The Dojo has a limited number of Bokuto and Saya to lend.
 For those who wish to purchase a Bokuto and Saya, they run around $30 each.